 - 1 container burrata (2 4-ounce pieces)

 - 6 slices prosciutto di parma

 - In a 350°F oven or toaster oven, bake toast pieces until slightly browned and crunchy on the crust, about 5 minutes.
 The inside of the bread should still be soft, but sturdy enough to hold the weight of ingredients without flopping over.

 - In the meantime, wash peaches and slice in half around the pits.
 Remove pits and slice in 1/4″ thick slices.

 - Cover toast pieces with peach slices and prosciutto.

-- Remove burrata from it’s container and lightly pat dry.
-On a separate plate break apart at the center, using your hands to somewhat, evenly tear and lay pieces of the creamy cheese over the toasts.
+- Remove burrata from the container and lightly pat dry.
+On a separate plate break apart at the center, using your hands to somewhat evenly tear and lay pieces of the creamy cheese over the toasts.